carrafa/dungeon-land/readme.md

 ![dl logo](images/screenshots/DL-Logo.png)

-This is a JavaScript 8-bit Diablo-style dungeon explorer.
-This game was programmed mostly using HTML5's Canvas element, with some jQuery DOM manipulation to show the stats in the menu.
+This is a 8-bit Diablo-style dungeon explorer.
+This game was programmed mostly using HTML5's Canvas element and JavaScript, with some jQuery DOM manipulation to show the stats in the menu.

 ![screenshot1](images/screenshots/DL-SS01.png)